Boat Flags & Boat Flag Etiquette

 The United States Flag Code provides advisory rules for display and care of the American Flag, but there are also specific guidelines for flying flags on recreational boats.
 In fact, boat flag etiquette not only ensures that the flag is displayed respectfully, it actually helps boaters to identify one another and communicate while on open water.

-Boat Flags: When & Where to Fly Them
+Types of Boat Flags: Where to Fly Them

 The five most common types of boat flags are Ensign, Burgee, Private Signal, Courtesy and Signal Flags.